Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us026/02.analysis/Readme.md

-# US 001 - Register skills that a collaborator may have
+# US026 -  Assign vehicles to the Agenda

 ## 2. Analysis